jv-kune-kune/PiglioTech-General/.github/ISSUE_TEMPLATE/new-issue-template.md

 ---
-name: Standard Issue Template
+name: New Issue Template
-about: Standard issue template to format general issues.
+about: Standard issue template to format new general issues.
 title: ''
 labels: ''
 assignees: ''

 ---

-# H1:
+# H1 -
 ## Details
 -

----
+-

 ## Tasks
 -[ ] add tasks
 -[ ] add all fields